wexample/wex/.wex/journal/todo/roadmap-r-organisation-de-la-documentation.md

 **There are therefore two distinct exposure surfaces** — MCP commands filtered by tags, and dedicated agent tools — not to be confused in phase 6.

+**F. CLI consultation — to be built.** Reading a document from the terminal without opening the file: `wex` serves the *built* version, not the source.
+Which settles the constraint recorded in case C, since a `.j2` fragment unreadable in place becomes readable through the command.
+And since the page passes through a render, that render can do more than substitute variables — translating into the reader's language is the first case to plan for, given that the knowledge is written in English while the author works in French.

+**G. Search — to be built.** Finding a feature across a suite of 89 packages, which no current surface allows: `_knowledge_index()` lists identifiers, `knowledge/read` resolves an exact path, and neither answers "which package handles X".
+This is where the documentation stops being a set of files and becomes queryable.

+The same commands serve both audiences: exposed as MCP tools, they close gap D — an agent stops guessing a path and asks a question.
+Which makes F and G the natural sequel to B rather than a side project.

-**What the map shows**: one aggregator (A) and one complete agent circuit (E), with a gap (D) in between.
-Properly addressing A forces defining the reusable building block — multi-level resolution + j2 rendering + produced data injection — that B and D need.
+**What the map shows**: one aggregator (A) and one complete agent circuit (E), with a gap (D) in between, and two surfaces still missing (F, G).
+Properly addressing A forces defining the reusable building block — multi-level resolution + j2 rendering + produced data injection — that B, D, F and G all need.

 ---